Updated: April 28, 2025

 Housing and Utilities

 Housing and utility standards vary based on your state and county.
-For example, as of 2024, the monthly housing expense for a single person living in San Francisco County, CA is $3,998.
-A family of five in this county has a monthly housing and utility allowance of $5,606.
-In contrast, in McDowell County, West Virginia, a single person has a housing and utility allowance of $1,017, while a family of five has a monthly housing allowance of $1502.
-The IRS keeps an updated list of county-based housing and utility standards.
+For example, as of 2025, the monthly housing expense for a single person living in San Francisco County, CA is $4181.
+A family of five in this county has a monthly housing and utility allowance of $5862.
+In contrast, in McDowell County, West Virginia, a single person has a housing and utility allowance of $1,094, while a family of five in this area has a monthly housing allowance of $1534 - as you can see, that's less than half of the amount allocated for a single person in San Franciso, and that's to account for the very different housing costs in these areas.

 This category includes mortgage or rent, property taxes, insurance, maintenance, and repairs.
 It also includes utilities such as gas, electric, water, heating, oil, and garbage collection.
 Communication such as cell phones and internet service also fall into this category.